 He began practicing law in Hillsboro, Kansas, as a sole practitioner in 1973, and has been continuously licensed in Kansas for more than 44 years.
 Mr. Johnson has previously served as Marion County Attorney, City Attorney, Pro Tem Judge in both Municipal and District Courts and was previously the President of the Marion County Bar Association.

 Mr. Johnson is active in the Newton community having served on the Board of Directors for Habitat for Humanity (6 years), Asbury Park (nursing and retirement center, 6 years), and Assistant Scoutmaster for Boy Scouts (20 years).
-Currently, he is a member of the city's Historic Preservation Commission (the Chamber of Commerce's Executive Board) and is a member of and has served in many offices and committees at First United Methodist Church.
-He is also a member and past President of the Harvey County Bar Association, member and past Master of Newton Masonic Lodge, and member of the Board of Directors and past President of the Newton Rotary Club.
+Currently, he is a member of the city's Historic Preservation Commission, the Chamber of Commerces and its Executive Board, and is a member of and has served in many offices and committees at First United Methodist Church.
+He is also a member and past President of the Harvey County Bar Association, member and past Master of Newton Masonic Lodge, and past President of the Newton Rotary Club.

 Other National affiliations include the National Rifle Association and the Sons of the American Legion.